aiven/aiven-docs/docs/products/kafka/concepts/topic-catalog-overview.md

 - **Claim topic ownership**: Request to claim ownership of individual topics not currently owned by your group.
 Additionally, select multiple topics and submit a batch claim request for ownership transfer.
-- **Topic creation requests and approvals**: You can submit requests for creating new topics, which go through an approval process to ensure proper governance.
+- **Topic creation requests and approvals**: Submit requests for creating new topics, which go through an approval process to ensure proper governance.

 ## Related page